wizards-of-lua/wizards-of-lua/docs/_modules/Block.md

       - url: Block/asItem.md
 ---

-The Block class is a basic unit of structure in Minecraft.
+The <span class="notranslate">Block</span> class is a basic unit of structure in Minecraft.